Netflix/falcor/documentation/router.md

 An Observable is similar to a Promise, with the principal difference being that an Observable can send multiple values over time.
 The main advantage of using a Observable over a Promise is the ability to progressively return PathValues to the Router as soon as they are returned from the underlying DataSource.
 In contrast, when delivering values in a Promise, all values must be collected together in a JSON Graph envelope or an Array of PathValues and returned to the Router at the same time.

-Using an Observable can improve throughput, because Routers may make additional requests to backend services in the event references are discovered in a Route Handler’s JSON Graph output.
+Using an Observable can improve throughput, because Routers may make additional requests to backend services in the event references are discovered in a Route Handler's JSON Graph output.

 When a Router discovers a reference before a path has been fully evaluated, it optimizes the Path and matches the newly optimized path against the Routes.
 When a path is optimized it is matched against the Router's Routes again.
 This may in turn trigger subsequent backend requests, which means that getting the references within a Route response back to the Router earlier can sometimes improve throughput.